Allergy and Immunology

-The Allergy/Immunology elective is a 2 or 4 week elective available to all Internal Medicine residents.
+The Allergy/Immunology elective is a 2 week elective available to all Internal Medicine residents.
 Opportunity for 3 months research elective is available for interested residents.

-Please contact Dr. Golda Hudes at email@example.com to coordinate your individualized schedule.
+Please contact Dr. Manis Ramesh at firstname.lastname@example.org to coordinate your individualized schedule.

 The Allergy/Immunology elective is designed to provide house officers with a high quality education in Allergy/Immunology and necessary skills for the diagnostic evaluation and management of patients with allergic and immune disorders.